-The 2015 expenditures attributable to recreational fishing in BC tidal waters are estimated at \$597.9M (2019\$), with \$87.1M attributable to recreational fishing for shellfish.
-Most of the direct expenditures, major purchases, and package expenditures are attributable to salmon fishing, but interest in prawn is sizeable, with 9% of resident anglers indicating prawns as one of their top three preferred species6 (Fisheries & Oceans Canada, 2010).
+The 2015 expenditures attributable to recreational fishing in BC tidal waters are estimated at \$601.7 (2020\$), with \$87.7M attributable to recreational fishing for shellfish.
+Most of the direct expenditures, major purchases, and package expenditures are attributable to salmon fishing, but interest in prawn is sizeable, with 9% of resident anglers indicating prawns as one of their top three preferred species7 (Fisheries & Oceans Canada, 2010).

-From 2010-2015, the number of tidal water resident anglers increased by 6% to 176,819, and the number of Canadian non-resident and foreign anglers (outside of BC) also increased by 15% to 70,600 anglers.
-Since 2015, the number of resident and non-resident anglers has been stable, as
+From 2010 to 2015, the number of tidal water resident anglers increased by 6% to 176,819, and the number of Canadian non-resident and foreign anglers (outside of BC) also increased by 15% to 70,600 anglers.
+Since 2015, the number of resident and non-resident anglers has been stable, as indicated in the graph above.
+Recreational fishing continues to be important to the BC economy, but the rate of growth is slowing.